Port Security Unit: War on Terror

 Days later, an element of PSUs moved into Umm Qasr with coalition forces.
 NCWG 1 reassigned PSU 311 from its original mission and tasked it with providing port and perimeter security at Umm Qasr on the Khor Abd Allah Waterway during the Battle of Umm Qasr.
-Meanwhile, remaining members of PSUs 309, 311, and 313 back-filled port security needs at the back at the port of Ash Shuaybah.
+Meanwhile, remaining members of PSUs 309, 311, and 313 supported port security needs at the back at the port of Ash Shuaybah.

+National Special Security Events

+Port Security Units (PSUs) have supported numerous high-profile National Special Security Events (NSSEs), including presidential protection details.
+In 2009, PSUs provided waterside security for the inauguration of President Barack Obama in Washington, D.C., and the G-20 Summit in Pittsburgh, Pennsylvania.
+This has included waterside and force protection support during visits by President Donald Trump to locations such as Mar-a-Lago in Palm beach, Florida.